 How does payroll tax withholding work?
 The employer withholds tax from your earnings and remits it to the Internal Revenue Service (IRS) and to the Oklahoma Tax Commission (OTC).
 Employees submit form W-4 to the employer to direct the amount of tax withheld.
 For other types of income a set percentage of tax withholding is used per IRS instructions.

 If the amount withheld for taxes is more than the amount required to be paid (tax liability) for the year, you are entitled to a refund.

 Individual Income Tax returns, Annual Forms To Submit

-For information on the nonresident alien tax program or questions on tax status, contact OUHSC Foreign National Tax accountant email@example.com or (405) 271-2055.
+For information on the nonresident alien tax program or questions on tax status, contact the OUHSC Foreign National Tax accountant B.J.
+Loving at firstname.lastname@example.org or (405) 271-2055.

 Employee earnings and taxes withheld are reported by your employer to the IRS and OTC.
 These same earnings and taxes withheld for the calendar year are mailed to you by your employer on what is called a Form W-2.
 By the end of January, you will receive a Form W-2 for the preceding calendar year.
 You will need this form to prepare your individual income tax returns.
 If you worked for more than one institution during January through December, you will need a W-2 form from each employer.

 The United States Citizenship and Immigration Services (USCIS) is the government agency that oversees lawful immigration to the United States

 A new, dynamic website that serves as a clearinghouse of information aimed at helping international students and academic officials navigate the international student process.

 Converters and Calculators